apmuthu/radicore/README.md

   * `htaccess.demo.txt` - keep if `htaccess.txt` is absent
   * `includes/config.copy.inc`
 * `.htaccess` file is to be deleted for windows.
 It is meant for linux only and adjusted as needed
-* `htaccess.demo.txt` or `htaccess.txt` is meant to be renamed as .htaccess for windows and adjusted as needed
+* `htaccess.demo.txt` or `htaccess.txt` is meant to be renamed as `.htaccess` for windows and adjusted as needed
-* `includes/config.live.inc` is missing in some releases and is a template for some config.inc implementations
+* `includes/config.live.inc` is missing in some releases and is a template for some `includes/config.inc` implementations
 * `classroom/sql/crss.menu_export.sql` where present, should actually be named `classroom/sql/classroom.menu_export.sql`
 * `xample.menu_export.sql` and `xample.dict_export.sql` are present redundantly in `xample/sql` and `xample/sql/mysql` folders